Himan2104/ParticleSystem/README.md

 Feel free to play around with it, fork it, modify it and maybe break it.

-Also, if you are looking to contribute or discuss anything related to simulations videogames or programming in general do consider joining this [discord](https://discord.gg/5WwyetY).
+Also, if you are looking to contribute or discuss anything related to simulations, videogames or programming in general do consider joining this [discord](https://discord.gg/5WwyetY).